pacphi/spring-ai-openrouter-example/docs/ENDPOINTS.md

 ### Chat

-CChat with a bot.
+Chat with a bot.
 Ask a question, get a response.

 ```python
 POST /api/chat